Natiman58/printf/README.md

-# printf
-our printf funtion
+All about our own printf